 Assuming you’ll be traveling with one other person and spending three full days in Taichung, then a budget of around NTD 1,500 per day should be enough.
 This takes into account a moderately priced hotel, inexpensive meals, transportation, tour and entrance fees, and pocket wifi rental.
 Feel free to add to this suggested budget if you plan on going shopping or doing any day trips.

-This is highly subjective.
-It depends on several factors like hotel preference and number of travel companions.
+This depends on many factors like hotel preference and number of travel companions.
 We booked a room at Shin Sei Bashi Hotel for about NTD 1,560 a night.
 Expect to pay much less if you’re staying in a dorm room.

-Again, this is subjective, but based on our experience, I’d say around NTD 200-300 for the day per person with drinks.
+This is also subjective but based on our experience, I’d say around NTD 200-300 for the day per person with drinks.
 Budget more if you plan on dining at fancier restaurants.

 | POCKET WIFI RENTAL|